MikiiN/fibonacci-challenge/README.md

 ```

 ### Linear
-The iterative algorithm that just remember last two numbers, in every iteration process addition over them, forget smaller number and store new number.
-This algorithm should have linear complexity, but because of the addition over bigger and bigger numbers it has quadratic complexity.
+The iterative algorithm remembers only the last two numbers.
+In each iteration, it adds them together, discards the smaller number, and stores the new one.
+This algorithm should have linear complexity, but because the additions involve increasingly larger numbers, it actually has quadratic complexity.
 ```python
 def linear(n):
     a = 1